promptslab/Promptify/docs/source/getting_started/starter_tutorial.rst

 Quick Tour
 ----------
-To immediately use a LLM model for your NLP task, we provide the Prompter API.
+To immediately use a LLM model for your NLP task, we provide the Pipeline API.

 .. code-block:: python

-    from promptify import OpenAI
-    from promptify import Prompter
+    from promptify import Prompter,OpenAI, Pipeline

-    sentence = "The patient is a 93-year-old female with a medical history of chronic right hip pain, osteoporosis, hypertension, depression, and chronic atrial fibrillation admitted for evaluation and management of severe nausea and vomiting and urinary tract infection"
+    sentence     =  """The patient is a 93-year-old female with a medical history of chronic right hip pain, osteoporosis, hypertension, depression, and chronic atrial
+                    fibrillation admitted for evaluation and management
+                    of severe nausea and vomiting and urinary tract infection"""

-    model = OpenAI(api_key) # or `HubModel()` for Huggingface-based inference
+    model        = OpenAI(api_key) # or `HubModel()` for Huggingface-based inference or 'Azure' etc prompter     = Prompter('ner.jinja') # select a template or provide custom template pipe         = Pipeline(prompter , model)
-    nlp_prompter = Prompter(model)

-    result = nlp_prompter.fit('ner.jinja',
+    result = pipe.fit(sentence, domain="medical", labels=None)
-                            domain='medical',
-                            text_input=sentence,
-                            labels=None)

 .. note::